ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 ![New object](../../de/admin/media/ADMIN_Objekte_new_01.png)

-Here the name for the new object must be selected, whereby a device, a channel or a data point is available as type according to the hierarchical structure.
-Logic value, switch, character string, number, list of values, field, object and mixed are available as data point types.
+Now the name for the new object must be selected, whereby a device, a channel or a data point is available as type according to the hierarchical structure.
+Logic value, switch, string, number, list of values, field, object and mixed are available as data point types.

 As soon as you confirm the input window with ok, another window opens: